PrestaShop/prestashop.github.io/news/_posts/2021-05-05-community-survey-results.md

 Remember that the best way to contribute to the open-source project is to open an issue when you are facing a problem and to fix it with a pull request if you have the technical skills.
 If you are not a developer, you can consider hiring a specialist to help you.
 If you manage to get the problem fixed, then contribute the fix back to the project as a Pull Request.
 Remember that the more people contribute, the better PrestaShop becomes for everyone :muscle:

-### When do you contribute to the open-source project?
+### When do you contribute to the open source project?

 54.5% of the respondents contribute during their working time, while 45.5% contribute in their free time.